reactome/ReactomeGSA.data/README.md

 This R package provides example data used by the [ReactomeGSA](https://github.com/reactome/ReactomeGSA) R package.

-The data sets to showcase the functionality of the ReactomeGSA package.
-This package contains proteomics and RNA-seq data of the melanoma B-cell induction study by Griss et al.
+The data sets are used to showcase the functionality of the ReactomeGSA package throughout the respective examples.
+This package contains proteomics and RNA-seq data of the melanoma B-cell induction study by Griss *et al.*

 ## Installation